instructure-react/react-tinymce/README.md

 `./node_modules/.bin/rackt test`

-To release, you'll need to be an npm owner for react-tinymce, and already have your machine currently authed with `npm adduser`
+To release, you'll need to be an npm owner for react-tinymce-editor, and already have your machine currently authed with `npm adduser`

 https://docs.npmjs.com/cli/adduser